stephencweiss/stephencharlesweiss.com/content/blog/2019-06-02/update-homebrew-formulae.md

 node ✔                           fobis                            mat2                             rebar3
 ```

-While this is easy enough to do every few weeks (and I’ve set a reminder in my Things list, right next to sharpen my kitchen knives), my next challenge is to schedule it using a “chron job” — something I’ve never done before!
+While this is easy enough to do every few weeks (and I’ve set a reminder in my Things list, right next to sharpen my kitchen knives), my next challenge is to schedule it using a "chron job" — something I’ve never done before!

 Also worth noting, if there’s a specific formula you want to upgrade, you can use `brew upgrade <formula>` (which you may notice is out of date by checking the version (`brew <formula> -v`).